 Students burdened by a barrage of social, emotional, and mental health issues need support to access learning.

-School counselors, psychologists, social workers, and nurses improve student well-being, support student behavior, and improve academic performance.
+We need to bring the state closer to the recommended ratios for school counselors, psychologists, social workers, and nurses to improve student well-being, support student behavior, and improve academic performance.